bhaskarkrp/bhaskarkrp/README.md

 Here are some ideas to get you started:
 -->
 <h1 align="center">Hi Devs👋, I'm Bhaskar 👨‍💻</h1>
-<h3 align="center"> I am a Mern-stack web developer from India.
-Love building and learning new things.I am interested in exploring the fields of Software Engineering, New frameworks, and Web development, and I am open to opportunities for the same.
-I am passionate about Creatively solve Data Structure and Algorithms Problem.</h3>
+<h3 align="center"> I'm a MERN-stack web developer based in India, I have a passion for automating processes, discovering efficient solutions, and constantly learning.
+I am eager to delve into the areas of Software Engineering, Web Development and new frameworks.
+Open to new opportunities in these fields, I am driven by a passion to creatively tackle data structure and algorithm problems.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bhaskarkrp&label=Profile%20views&color=0e75b6&style=flat" alt="bhaskarkrp" /> </p>